CERTCC/certfuzz/README.md

 If all that seems more like a challenge than a warning, go for it.

+## Experimental ##

+See `src/experimental/README.md` for some dead ends that might be marginally useful.

 # About BFF and FOE #

 The CERT Basic Fuzzing Framework (BFF) is a software testing tool that finds defects in applications that run on the Linux and Mac OS X platforms.
 The CERT Failure Observation Engine (FOE) does the same on Windows.